John Paul Jones (athlete): 1912 Olympics

-He had no desire to compete in the Olympics, but was talked into it and made the ship shortly before it departed for Stockholm.
+He had no desire to compete in the Olympics but was talked into it and made the ship shortly before it departed for Stockholm.

 The 1912 Olympic 1500 metre competition featured the greatest field of mile/1500 m runners ever assembled to that point.
 Besides Jones, the 1908 Olympic champion Mel Sheppard was entered, as was the speedy Arnold Jackson of Britain, and the promising miler Norman Taber from Providence, Rhode Island.
 Additionally, American Abel Kiviat, who held the world record in the 1500 m, was in the field.

 Jones was not as prepared as he could have been as he could not train on the ship across the Atlantic, so Kiviat, who had set his 1500 m record of 3:554/5 only on 26 May of that year, barely missing Jones' mile record in the process, was favored.

 In the end, Jackson prevailed in the final, held July 10, with Kiviat and Taber so close an official camera needed to be consulted to determine who won silver.
 Jones finished fourth.
-He also participated in the 800 metres event but he was eliminated in the first round.
-At the same Olympics he competed in the baseball event which was held as demonstration sport.
+He also participated in the 800 metres event but was eliminated in the first round.
+At the same Olympics, he competed in the baseball event, which was held as demonstration sport.

 Jones, out of the medals, won his third IC4A cross country championship that fall, then ran an indoor mile in 4:194/5 early in 1913 in Ann Arbor, Michigan.

 Second mile record

-On 31 May, Jones ran again in the IC4A championships in Cambridge, and was up against Olympic 1,500 m silver medalist Taber in the mile.
+On 31 May, Jones ran again in the IC4A championships in Cambridge and was up against Olympic 1,500 m silver medalist Taber in the mile.

-Taber led at the first three quarters, in 61.6, 2:09.3 and 3:16.1.
-But Jones launched into his drive as the bell for the final lap sounded and Taber couldn't respond.
-He crossed the finish line in 4:142/5, a new world amateur record, and the first mile record to be recognized by the new governing body of track and field, the IAAF, known then as the International Amateur Athletics Federation.
+Taber led in the first three quarters, in 61.6, 2:09.3 and 3:16.1.
+But Jones launched into his drive as the bell for the final lap sounded, and Taber couldn't respond.
+He crossed the finish line in 4:142/5, a new world amateur record and the first mile record to be recognized by the new governing body of track and field, the IAAF, known then as the International Amateur Athletics Federation.

-Jones subsequently lost his next race, the 880 yd, and this proved to be his final race.
+Jones subsequently lost his next race, the 880 yd, which proved to be his final race.
 He graduated from college and retired from the sport.